Essential student packs delivered to your university before you arrive. Save 10% on student packs - quote RGU17

 Parking is available for residents at all sites although it is very limited at Craigievar and Ramsay Developments and you will need to pay for a permit at all sites except Crathie, Trinity Court, Craigievar and Ramsay.
 If you haven’t already sorted out your parking permits, get in touch with site staff.

-Top Tip: GoGreen, part of RGU:Union, will be running a free shop from Kaim Cottage, situated on campus, that’s full of handy household items and clothing, all donated by past students.
+Top Tip: GoGreen, part of RGU:Union, run a free shop from Kaim Cottage, situated on campus, that’s full of handy household items and clothing, all donated by past students.
 Why not drop by to see what they have and save yourself some money, and help the environment too - everything is free to a good home!

 Spotlight on…Getting around